emnify/product-docs/docs/glossary.md

 An IP that doesn’t change over time.

 ## Tariff profile
-A profile that defines which networks or countries SIM should operate in.
+A profile that defines which networks or countries eSIM should operate in.

 ## Traffic pooling
 A term used to describe the service model when various [endpoints](#endpoint) utilize the same data pool.

-## Unassigned SIM
+## Unassigned eSIM
 SIM that had been unassigned from an [endpoint](#endpoint).

 ## Usage limit
 User–defined limit of consumption of a certain service (data, SMS) per endpoint.

 ## User–defined coverage
-An ability to select which operator the customer’s SIM connects to.
+An ability to select which operator the customer’s eSIM connects to.

 ## User–defined networking
 An approach that enables users to create their own virtual mobile network, define service and security policies and provision [tariff profiles](#tariff-profile) and data packages.